noblox/noblox.js/README.md

 - _optional_ always _or_ callback: function

 ### exile(group, target[, deleteAllPosts, senderRoleSetId, token, jar, success, failure, always])
-Exiles `target` in `group` and returns a general error if unsuccessful.
+Exiles `target` in `group` and does not return an error if the action was unsuccessful.
 Token is the X-CSRF-TOKEN and should only be included if you intend to manually handle them (normally they are automatically retrieved every request).

 options [object]:
 - group: number